jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-interfaces-loose-ideas.md

 -----

 < How about system aspects that return how many exits a line makes and which symbols it enters? >
-- \> 2009-09-06: I do have to do something with qualified references, though.
+- \> 2009-09-06: I do might do something with qualified references, though.

 -----